Is Goat Cheese Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Goat cheese safety during pregnancy depends entirely on pasteurization.
-Unpasteurized goat cheese carries 50-160 times higher listeria risk, and pregnant women are 10-20 times more susceptible to listeriosis than the general population.
-Listeria infection can lead to miscarriage, stillbirth, or severe newborn illness, making label checking essential.
+Pregnant women are 10 to 20 times more susceptible to listeriosis than the general population, and infection can lead to miscarriage, stillbirth, premature delivery, or severe newborn illness.
+Soft, surface ripened goat cheeses pose particular risk even when pasteurized due to their moisture content, so always verify the label says pasteurized.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.